 Enable Two-Factor Authentication

-Two-factor authentication is used by most of the current online services.
+Two-factor or multi-factor authentication, or any other authentication technology is used by most of the current online services.
 It is considered to be a mandatory feature.

 You will not enter your account by just entering your password after you allow two-factor authentication.
 The system will give you a confirmation code that will act as your account’s key to your phone or email.
 Now it’s easy to know if someone tries to hack your account from a remote device.